Rm-lee/PObox/README.md

 ### Project Structure

-This project incorporates Electron, React, Redux and sqlite3 for the database.
+This project incorporates Electron, React, Redux and SQLite for the database.

 - The front-end is located in the `src/` directory.
 This consists of React and Redux.
 - The Electron/Node backend and db files are all locatated in the `public/` directory.